-In September 2016, we've run a successful Kickstarter project, entitled Colours of Babel, to upgrade our online experiment to run on all new devises, minimize security threats and maintain our online presence free without advertisements.
+In September 2016, we ran a successful Kickstarter project, entitled Colours of Babel, to upgrade our online experiment to run on all new devices, minimize security threats and maintain our online presence free without advertisements.
 We thank all our 96 supporters for helping us raise 112% of our funding goal.
 You can find below a colour-coded list with our most precious donors:

 - 'Φωνή' Κέντρο Αγωγής και Λόγου